How Did Leonardo da Vinci Impact The Renaissance

-How did Leonardo da Vinci impact the Renaissance?
+Leonardo da Vinci impact in the Renaissance

 Leonardo da Vinci is often hailed as the quintessential Renaissance man, embodying the spirit of innovation, curiosity, and creativity that defined the era.
 His profound impact on the Renaissance was multifaceted, influencing art, science, engineering, anatomy, and beyond.
 This article delves into how Leonardo da Vinci shaped the Renaissance and left a legacy that continues to inspire humanity.